Sandbox-gVisor/sandbox-cli/README.md

 ### 3. `get`

-Get current callbacks.
-Use this command to retrieve the currently active callback functions in gVisor.
+Get current hooks.
+Use this command to retrieve the currently active hook functions in gVisor.

 ### 4. `delete`

-Unregister callbacks.
-This command lets users unregister or remove specific callback functions from gVisor.
+Unregister hooks.
+This command lets users unregister or remove specific hook functions from gVisor.

 ## Example Usage

-### Get Current Callbacks with verbose output:
+### Get Current Hooks with verbose output:

 ```shell
 sandbox-cli get --verbose
 ```

-This command retrieves and displays the currently active callback functions.
+This command retrieves and displays the currently active hook functions.

 ### Change State: